carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

 ----------------------------------

-LLDB has all of its core code build into a shared library which gets used by the lldb command line application.
-On Mac OS X this shared library is a
+LLDB has all of its core code build into a shared library which gets used by the `lldb` command line application.
+On macOS this shared library is a
 framework: LLDB.framework and on other unix variants the program is a shared
 library: lldb.so.
 LLDB also provides an lldb.py module that contains the bindings from LLDB into Python.
 To use the LLDB.framework to create your own